aj-stein-gsa/tlp_2024_risk/pres.md

 # **Threat modeling & TLP**

-How can TLP help share _only_ the right amout of what keeps devs up at night?
+How can TLP help share _only_ the right amount of what keeps devs up at night?

 ---